JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to add execute permission to subdirectories of a working directory to user group and others with affecting the regular files
+Script to change group ownership